Veselun3007/CarStore.Hexagonal/README.md

 - Develop a solution according to Hexagonal (Ports & Adapters) architecture.
 - Design application domain.
 - Add CQRS to the application.
+- Get familiar with GraphQL and gRPC technologies

 ## Domain Components Overview